YerongAI/Office-Tool-docs/docs/usage/toolbox/windows.md

 ## Reset Software Protection service

 Some configuration information related to Software Protection in the registry will be deleted, such as the KMS host address and renewal policy.
-If Office Tool Plus detects that your Software Protection service is hooked by `SppExtComObjHook.dll`, `SppExtComObjHook.dll` will also be deleted.

 After the reset is complete, you will need to set up the KMS host again and activate Office.